AndrewVu-VuGiaTue/Chatbot_AP_Calculus_BC/README.md

 -I used the model `gemeni-1.5-flash` for this Chatbot.

--The classified images are stored in the file `example_data`.
+-The classified images are stored in the file `data`.

 -Replace the sample API key in `example_API` with your own API key from `https://aistudio.google.com/u/1/prompts/new_chat`.